xHain-hackspace/xhain-website/content/en/_index.md

 ## Accessibility

 People with handicaps and disabilities are welcome!
-We do not yet have a wheelchair accessible toilet, but at least a mobile ramp and our workbench is wheelchair accessible.
+We do not yet have a wheelchair-accessible toilet, but at least a mobile ramp and our workbench is wheelchair-accessible.
 We are always open to remove further barriers.